Digital-Defiance/Digital-Defiance/README.md

   - Also there is absolutely zero pressure to perform at any given time!
 Whatever anyone contributes is great, but try not to commit to work and vanish!

 ## The Name
 I (FreddieMercurial) have been working on a massive scale project called "The Revolution Network", so "Digital Rebellion" was frankly all I could think of in line with that.
+After an evolutionary process, "Digital Defiance" emerged unexpectedly and won.

 ## Sites